joeylockie/lockiemedia/AI_PROJECT_LOG.md

     * Firebase integration for user authentication and data persistence (tasks, projects, preferences, profile with roles) via `firebaseService.js` and `store.js`.
     * Client-side error logging to console via `loggingService.js`.
     * Basic UI rendering and event handling structures in place.
+    * **Critical bug fixes related to feature flag interpretation, UI rendering timing (version display, smart button styling), and module exports implemented (see Section 4).**
 * **Admin Panel (as part of the current major task):**
-    * Initial setup and core features (see Section 4 for details).
+    * Initial setup and core features (see Section 4 for details from previous sessions).

-## 4. Work Completed (Specific to Current Major Task - "Admin Panel - Initial Setup & Core Features"):
+## 4. Work Completed (Specific to Current Major Task - "Admin Panel - Initial Setup & Core Features" and Todo App Debugging):

 * **Date: 2025-06-02**
     * Created `admin.html` with a basic layout, sections, and an admin login modal.